 What are the pros and cons of protein powder?

-Learn more the pros and cons of protein powder.
-Protein powder is an easy way to boost your protein intake, but not all protein powders are created equal.
+Here are the pros and cons of protein powder.
+Basically, protein powder offers an easy way to boost your protein intake, but not all protein powders are created equal.

 Proteins are the building blocks of life.
 They are found in every cell in the human body and play an essential role in muscle growth and repair.
 Protein itself is composed of amino acids, some of which are made by the body and some of which come from food.
 The latter are called essential amino acids, and are found in animal sources like eggs and meat, as well as in plant sources like legumes and nuts.